mhmdfrbri/mhmdfrbri/README.md

 ### Junior Software Engineer | Mobile Developer 📱💻

-Welcome to my GitHub profile!
-I am a Junior Software Engineer with a strong interest in mobile application development.
+Welcome to my GitHub profile.
+I am a junior software engineer with a strong interest in mobile application development.
 I enjoy solving problems through code and continuously learning new technologies to create smooth and intuitive user experiences.
 ---

 ### 🚀 About Me